 He described Brownian motion, the movement of small particles in solution, which is named after him and he described and named the plant cell nuclei.

 He was the first to recognize the difference between gymnosperms (conifers) and angiosperms (flowering plants).

 Early Life and Educational Background

-In the University of Edinburgh, he studied medicine but developed a keener interest for botany.
-While he did not take a degree, he had shown an interest for natural history.
-In 1791 a year after they moved, his father died.
-During his time in the university, he was able to attend lectures held by John Walker who was a respected natural historian and he had also begun having correspondences with William Witheron who was one of the leading botanists back in those days.
-During this time, Robert Brown was able to discover Alopecurus alpinus, a new species of grass and he was able to finish his first botanical paper called “The Botanical History of Angus.”
+Robert Brown then attended the University of Edinburgh where he studied medicine but he soon was distracted by a keen interest for botany.
+While he did not take a degree, Brown showed an interest for natural history.
+During his time at university, Brown attended lectures held by John Walker, a respected natural historian and he also began corresponding with and collecting for William Witheron, a leading botanist of the time.
+Brown discovered “Alopecurus alpinus”, a new species of grass and he wrote his first botanical paper “The Botanical History of Angus” in 1792.